JonathanAristizabalSoto/JonathanAristizabalSoto/README.md

 ## 💼 Professional Experience

-**2024 | Santiago, Chile**
+**2024 | Manizales, Colombia**
 **PC Factory Co | Web Developer**
-- Developing web pages for the company and personal projects.
+- Responsible for designing, developing, and maintaining web pages for both the company and personal projects, ensuring high performance and responsiveness.
+- Collaborating with cross-functional teams to define, design, and ship new features.
-- Utilizing office tools and design software including Adobe, Figma, Excel, and Word.
+- Utilizing a broad range of office tools and design software to enhance productivity and design quality, including:
+  - **Programming Languages:** HTML, CSS, JavaScript, PHP
+  - **Frameworks and Libraries:** Laravel
+  - **Design Software:** Adobe Creative Suite, Figma
+  - **Office Tools:** Excel, Word
+- Implementing responsive design principles to ensure seamless user experiences across various devices.
+- Continuously improving and refactoring code to enhance performance, security, and maintainability.
+- Conducting thorough testing and debugging to ensure the highest quality of delivered projects.
+- Staying updated with the latest industry trends and technologies to incorporate best practices into development processes.

 **2017 – 2021 | Santiago, Chile**
 **IFCO (Quality Control)**